bertiespell/Signals/README.md

 -   Paginate data
 -   Search functionality using a bounding box for coordinates (to load only what's visible on the map)
--   Add search bar to map to quickly find places of interest
+-   Improve map search bar
 -   Make mobile friendly
+-   Add search filters to BE
+-   Add ability to tag events
 -   Add edit functionality to change a Signal or message
 -   Add views to:
     -   See your own Signals